LeiRui/CommonTools/python/README.md

 ## 2. using python.cairos to plot

-As mentioned in the original M4 paper, the author uses ==cairos== to plot the line chart.
+As mentioned in the original M4 paper, the author uses [cairos](https://github.com/pygobject/pycairo) to plot the line chart.
+So `cairos_plot.py` tries to reproduce the plot process.

 ```python
 python cairos_plot.py